kalviumcommunity/Squad_66_MailMind/README.md

 “Example → Email: Lunch tomorrow? → Reply: Yes, see you at noon.
 Now reply to: Thanks for sending the files, I’ll review them today.”
 Output: “Thanks, let me know if you need anything else.”

+System Prompt (MailMind)

+"You are an intelligent email assistant for MailMind.
+Your role is to summarize, analyze, and classify emails quickly and accurately.
+Always maintain a professional tone, avoid adding personal opinions, and respond concisely.
+Output must strictly follow the requested format without deviation."

+RTFC in System Prompt:

+R (Role): Intelligent email assistant for MailMind

+T (Task): Summarize, analyze, and classify emails

+F (Format): Must follow requested format strictly

+C (Context): Used inside MailMind to help users manage emails professionally

+User Prompt (MailMind)

+"Summarize the following email in 3 bullet points, highlight the action item if any, and classify it as Business, Personal, or Promotion.
+Email: 'Hi, the quarterly meeting is rescheduled to 3 PM tomorrow.
+Please confirm attendance.' "

+RTFC in User Prompt:

+R (Role): MailMind email assistant

+T (Task): Summarize, highlight action item, classify

+F (Format): 3 bullet points + classification label

+C (Context): Real-world email processing for users